 Group Lessons: Music Parties and Performance Classes enhance musical learning in ways that are not possible through individual lessons alone.
 Students have the opportunity to attend a monthly music party to practice performing for each other and play music related games.
 Overall, students can interact with each other in a safe environment.
 In addition, various Nursing Home performances are scheduled throughout the year.

 Composer of the Month: At the beginning of every month, I will select a composer that we will research, discuss and listen to.
 Every Sunday, I will send an email with one or two YouTube links for listening.
 Listening to classical music provides the context and motivation to practice.
 Students are expected to listen to the pieces and provide information for our Composer Wall of Fame.
 Students may research additional information about the piece and the composer.

 Theory Exams and Scale Clubs: Leveled theory review tests are taken with the completion of each theory book.
 Students will receive a scale package depending on their level and have to complete all requirements before joining a scale club.
 This ensures progress in “not so favorite” topics and motivates students to move on to the next level.

-Motivational Challenges: MTNA Music Achievement Award Program and NFMC Music Festival are two programs to foster student motivation and encouragement in a non-competitive environment.
+Motivational Challenges/Adjudication Events: MTNA Music Achievement Award Program and NFMC Music Festival are two programs to foster student motivation and encouragement in a non-competitive environment.
 The Music Achievement Award Program will take place during the Fall semester and the Music Festival is held in March.
 Participation is optional, but highly recommended.
 Other motivational challenges may be offered as needed.
 In Spring, students will additionally have the opportunity to participate in the TMTA auditions/competitions.

 100 Days of Practicing: All students will receive a chart to track their 100 days of at home practicing.
 Students must return their completed charts.
 The Piano Explorer (a student/children music magazine) will print students’ names and list them on their website.